AntonioReyes/feed-interview-task/README.md

 > - Aggregate the spend by campaign and display the top 3 spending campaign.
 > - Calculate the min,max and average cost per impression per spending account.
 - Output the result in json format on a new file.

+Consider how to handle corrupt files, errors, throttling and high throughput scenarios.

 ## Endpoint Excercise
 Using the post_ads.json file create a GET endpoint (`GET /posts/:postId`) that can accept a post id and returns its aggregated the following insights data: